magamig/magamig.github.io/content/about/index.md

 ![](/image/me_cropped.jpg#me)

 Currently working at [Microsoft](https://www.microsoft.com/) in Ireland as part of the Geneva Metrics Infrastructure team.
 Using this blog to put things into writing.
-My topics of interest revolve around images and maps.

 When I'm not in front of a screen, I'm probably motorcycling, playing music at [TUM](https://www.facebook.com/tunauniversitariaminho), walking in the woods, or having a [beer](/beers/) with friends.